 Michael Corey is the Executive Director of the Human Service Chamber of Franklin County.
 An attorney, Michael graduated from Ohio State’s Moritz College of Law in 2012 as Executive Editor of the Ohio State Law Journal.
 After practicing healthcare law at a regional law firm in Columbus for three years, Michael worked as a policy analyst at an area nonprofit and in voter protection during the 2016 presidential campaign.

 Michael was named to Columbus Business First’s 40 Under 40 Class of 2018, and was among the same publication's 2019 Power 100.
 He was also among the inaugural class of Columbus CEO's Future 50, was a Finalist for that publication's Small Nonprofit CEO of the Year in 2020, and is a member of Columbus' 2020-21 Young American Leaders Program.

 Michael holds a B.A. from Duke University and a Master’s in Education Policy from Ohio State.
-He lives in Columbus with his wife, Lori, who serves as Clinical Program Director of Community Housing at the YMCA of Central Ohio; their infant son, Elijah; and their rescue dog, Ruby.
+He lives in Columbus with his wife, Lori, who serves as Clinical Program Director of Community Housing at the YMCA of Central Ohio; their one-year-old son, Elijah; and their rescue dog, Ruby.

 Human Service Chamber Fellows, 2021

 Zeynep Kart, a Columbus native, went to Purdue University, where she majored in Economics and minored in Spanish and psychology.
 After college, she served as an AmeriCorps member with City Year Columbus for one year before matriculating at Moritz.
 This past summer, she was a summer associate at Bricker & Eckler LLP, as well as at Nationwide.
 She has also clerked with the The Legal Aid Society of Columbus (LASC) and Southeast Ohio Legal Services.
 Zeynep likes to travel and volunteer in the community in her free time.